 Day 1: Depart USA

-Upon arrival at Dublin airport, collect your luggage and proceed to the arrivals hall.
-Transfer to the hotel (own arrangements).
+Arrive at Dublin Airport.
+Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city centre.

 Today meet with your coach and English speaking driver/guide and depart Ireland's Capital and travel to County Kerry.
 En route stop in the town of Blarney for a visit to Blarney Castle.
 Here you will find the legendary Stone of Eloquence.
 Kiss it & you'll never again be lost for words.
 Enjoy some time for shopping at Blarney Woollen Mills.
 It was bought in 1976 by a former worker and has been transformed into what is perhaps the largest quality craft shop in Ireland.
 Continue to your Kerry hotel.